FacuM/spotipull/README.md

  - Once you're done, save the file, restart the server and you're good to go!

 ## Features
-The following list provides a set of examples for each available feature.
+The following list provides information about the currently supported features:

  - Get the discography for an artist.